silverstripeltd/silverstripe-forager-bifrost/README.md

 Silverstripe Search supports content extraction for many different file types.
 These can be attached to your Documents using an `_attachment` field of type `binary`.

 This field needs to contain a base 64 encoded string of binary for the file you wish to process.
+You should also define the special `body` field with type `text` which will automatically be created to store the extracted file content.

 ```yaml
 SilverStripe\Forager\Service\IndexConfiguration: